Warren Louis Boudreaux: Priesthood

-Returning to Louisiana, he was ordained to the priesthood for the Diocese of Lafayette by Bishop Jules Benjamin Jeanmard on May 30, 1942.
+Returning to Louisiana, he was ordained to the priesthood for the Diocese of Lafayette in Louisiana by Bishop Jules Benjamin Jeanmard on May 30, 1942, in Lafayette, Louisiana.
 After his ordination, Boudreaux was assigned as a curate at St. Michael's Parish in Crowley, Louisiana.
-In 1943, he was sent to Washington D.C. to attend the Catholic University of America in Washington, D.C., earning a Doctor of Canon Law degree in 1946.
+In 1943, the diocese sent him to Washington D.C. to attend the Catholic University of America in Washington, D.C., earning a Doctor of Canon Law degree in 1946.

 Returning to Louisiana in 1946, Boudreaux was appointed vice-chancellor of the diocese and secretary to Bishop Jeanmard.
-In 1950, Boudreaux was named a papal chamberlain.
+In 1950, the Vatican elevated Boudreaux to the rank of a papal chamberlain.
 In addition to these duties, he served as defender of the bond from 1947 to 1950 and officialis on the diocesan court from 1950 to 1954.
 Boudreaux was appointed pastor of St. Peter's Parish in New Iberia, Louisiana, a post he would hold until 1971.
-He was named vicar general of the diocese in 1956 and was raised to the rank of domestic prelate in 1958.
+He was named vicar general of the diocese in 1956 and was raised by the Vatican to the rank of domestic prelate in 1958.

-Auxiliary Bishop of Lafayette
+Auxiliary Bishop of Lafayette in Louisiana

-On May 19, 1962, Boudreaux was appointed as an auxiliary bishop of the Diocese of Lafayette and titular bishop of Calynda by Pope John XXIII.
-He received his episcopal consecration on July 25, 1962, from Archbishop Egidio Vagnozzi, with Archbishop John Cody and Bishop Maurice Schexnayder serving as co-consecrators.
+On May 19, 1962, Boudreaux was appointed as an auxiliary bishop of Lafayette in Louisiana and titular bishop of Calynda by Pope John XXIII.
+He received his episcopal consecration at St. John's Cathedral in Lafayette on July 25, 1962, from Archbishop Egidio Vagnozzi, with Archbishop John Cody and Bishop Maurice Schexnayder serving as co-consecrators.

 Bishop of Beaumont

-Boudreaux was named as the second bishop of the Diocese of Beaumont by Pope Paul VI on June 4, 1971.
+Boudreaux was named as the second bishop of Beaumont by Pope Paul VI on June 4, 1971.
 He was installed on August 25, 1971.
 After the end of the Vietnam War, the diocese received national recognition for its resettlement of refugees from what was then South Vietnam.
 In 1974, Boudreaux began an outreach effort to people who made their living harvesting seafood and working on ships.

 Bishop of Houma-Thibodaux

-Boudreaux was appointed the first bishop of the newly erected Diocese of Houma-Thibodaux on March 2, 1977 by Paul VI.
+Boudreaux was appointed the first bishop of the newly erected Diocese of Houma-Thibodaux on March 2, 1977, by Paul VI.
 He was installed on June 5, 1977.
 He was well known for placing a ban on church fairs in 1985, objecting to the presence of alcohol and overall frivolity at such events.

 Boudreaux's resignation as bishop of Houma-Thibodaux was accepted by Pope John Paul II on December 29, 1992.
 In 1995, Boudreaux published his autobiography, Memories of a Cajun Bishop.
 Warren Boudreaux died in Thibodaux, Louisiana, from heart failure on October 6, 1997, at age 79.